In this edition of our Insight Masterclass sessions, we speak with mastering engineer Chris Pavey and discuss those common mixing encounters!

-Thursday 11th January // Tonight’s blog post features some of the most common mix problems encountered over at CPM (Chris Pavey Mastering).
-Our long time friend and mastering guru Chris Pavey has worked with Insight on numerous occasions, but has also worked with many more musicians and producers on a national scale.
+Chris Pavey is a long-time friend of Insight Music, having worked with us on numerous occasions.
+He has worked with a fantastic roster of musicians and producers on a national scale, including Nare, Kant Sleep, Fluxton and many more.
 In his own words, Chris has kindly put together for us the following article, which includes some precise mixing tips which can help improve your final mix.

 These are just a few of the mix problems that I come across in my day to day work.
 But remember every track is unique, every problem has its exceptions – so these are just things to keep in the back of your mind when working on your mix.
 I have tried to keep explanations brief, but please get in touch if you want to dig deeper, its always a pleasure to help others create music!

 1. Low End